-Development proposals must demonstrate how they integrate appropriately with their setting while conserving or enhancing its character.
 Important views and skylines visible from the village should be safeguarded as should views towards the village (see Map 9, also photos pages 46-48), particularly when they relate to heritage assets, village approaches and settlement boundaries.
-Developments which are observed from, or impinge upon, the AONB may need a formal Landscape and Visual Impact Assessment according to the requirements of the AONB Management Plan [32].

 8.6.0.1 Good quality open space enhances our quality of life and is an important feature of Tysoe's rural environment.
 Views out of the village towards open countryside give great pleasure, and travelling in and around the village allows residents to enjoy vistas both from and towards the settlement.
 Some of these are shown on pages 46-48.